-- 3. The Local Government Act 2002 (Clause 21 of Schedule 7) requires the Chief Executive to highlight key aspects of specific legislation at the Inaugural Council meeting. - 4.
-The key pieces of legislation that you as elected members need to be aware of include: - Local Government Official Information and Meetings Act 1987 - Local Authority (Members' Interests) Act 1968 - Crimes Act 1961 Sections 99, 105 and 105A - Secret Commissions Act 1910 - Financial Markets Conduct Act 2013. - 5.
-I have also included information on the Local Government Act 2002 and the Health and Safety at Work Act 2015 in Appendix, 1 as these are key pieces of legislation. - 6.
-A range of information has been made available to elected members (Stellar library portal under 'Administration' 'Documents' section), which covers this material in more depth including: - Good Governance Guide Local Government New Zealand publication - Tauranga City Council Code of Conduct (which includes a summary of key legislation) - Guidance for members of local authorities about the Local Authorities (Members' Interests) Act 1968 - Office of the Auditor General publication - Managing conflicts of interest: A guide for the public sector
+- 4. The Local Government Act 2002 (Clause 21 of Schedule 7) requires the Chief Executive to highlight key aspects of specific legislation at the Inaugural Council meeting.
+As this is the Inaugural meeting for the Te Awanui Māori Ward Councillor it is appropriate that the information is provided at this meeting. - 5.
+The key pieces of legislation that elected members need to be aware of include: - Local Government Official Information and Meetings Act 1987 - Local Authority (Members' Interests) Act 1968 - Crimes Act 1961 Sections 99, 105 and 105A - Secret Commissions Act 1910 - Financial Markets Conduct Act 2013. - 6.
+Also included is information on the Local Government Act 2002 and the Health and Safety at Work Act 2015 in Appendix, 1 as these are key pieces of legislation.

+- 7. A range of information has been made available to elected members (Stellar library portal under 'Administration' 'Documents' section), which covers this material in more depth including: - Good Governance Guide Local Government New Zealand publication - Tauranga City Council Code of Conduct (which includes a summary of key legislation) - Guidance for members of local authorities about the Local Authorities (Members' Interests) Act 1968 - Office of the Auditor General publication - Managing conflicts of interest: A guide for the public sector